rickithadi/jekyll-netlify-boilerplate/pages/about.md

 intro_paragraph: I have a demonstrated track record of delivering quality deliverables on time and within budget.
 I combine my technical skill with my outgoing personality and people skills to ensure team and project success.
-As much as I love geeking out over tech I understand that it is a means to an end.
+As much as I love geeking out over tech I understand that it is ultimately a means to an end.
 ---
 I am very passionate about Free Software.
 Being an active contributor to multiple FOSS projects I strongly believe in avoiding proprietary technologies where possible.I disagree with the current state of data privacy and reject the blatant mass collection of personal information.
 I also feel very strongly about Tech literacy for the masses and try to involve myself with mentoring and or teaching where I can.